 Principle 4.
+Justice

-Occupational therapy personnel shall promote fairness and objectivity in the provision of occupational therapy services.
+Occupational therapy personnel shall promote equity, inclusion, and objectivity in the provision of occupational therapy services.

-The Principle of Justice relates to the fair, equitable, and appropriate treatment of persons (Beauchamp & Childress, 2013).
-Occupational therapy personnel should relate in a respectful, fair, and impartial manner to individuals and groups with whom they interact.
-They should also respect the applicable laws and standards related to their area of practice.
-Justice requires the impartial consideration and consistent following of rules to generate unbiased decisions and promote fairness.
-As occupational therapy personnel, we work to uphold a society in which all individuals have an equitable opportunity to achieve occupational engagement as an essential component of their life.
+The Principle of Justice relates to the fair, equitable, and appropriate treatment of persons (Beauchamp & Childress, 2019).
+Occupational therapy personnel demonstrate attitudes and actions of respect, inclusion, and impartiality toward persons, groups, and populations with whom they interact, regardless of age, gender identity, sexual orientation, race, religion, origin, socioeconomic status, degree of ability, or any other status or attributes.
+Occupational therapy personnel also respect the applicable laws and standards related to their area of practice.
+Justice requires the impartial consideration and consistent observance of policies to generate unbiased decisions.
+For example, occupational therapy personnel work to create and uphold a society in which all persons have equitable opportunity for full inclusion in meaningful occupational engagement as an essential component of their lives.